lauraa0055/github-tutorial/README.md

 After that, go to your command line and type git status, the README file should be red.

+Now, in the command line, type **git add**
+**gti add:** adds the changed you made in your file into git

+Now if you do git status again, you should see the readme file as green.

+~(^^)~ almost done!
+    Now you have to commit it.
+     **what do i mean by commiting?**
+        Well, you have to commit your changes.
+You have already added your changes into git, now you have to store it.
+        You do so by doing this command.
+            **git commit -m "short-message":** stores the content of your changes into git and leaves a message you wrote that would typically say what you did.

+            In github, you already made a repo, all you have to do now is connect the repo there to the repo here.
+            That is called a **remote**
+                **Remote:** setting up the connection between current repo to an external one (setting up a bridge)

 ---
 ## Workflow & Commands